 The bill amends Section 17-1-3 of the General Laws in Chapter 17-1, titled "General Provisions," to enhance the verification of citizenship for voter registration in the state.
 It establishes that only U.S. citizens are eligible to vote in public elections, including primary elections, general elections, elections for federal, state, and local offices, as well as any public elections involving constitutional amendments, ballot initiatives, or referenda.

-The bill mandates the state board of elections to verify the citizenship status of all individuals on the voter registration list by comparing current voter registrations with citizenship data from the state's Department of Motor Vehicles and the Help America Vote Verification (HAVV) information system maintained by the Social Security Administration, along with other available databases containing citizenship status.
+The state board of elections is mandated to verify the citizenship status of all individuals on the voter registration list by comparing current voter registrations with citizenship data from the state's Department of Motor Vehicles and the Help America Vote Verification (HAVV) information system maintained by the Social Security Administration, along with other available databases containing citizenship status.

-The bill also states that before any voter registration application is accepted, the applicant's citizenship status must be confirmed through the specified databases.
-Furthermore, any willful infraction of this law will constitute the crime of fraudulent voting in violation of 17-23-4.
-The act will take effect upon passage.
+Furthermore, the bill requires that before any voter registration application is accepted and added to a city, town, or statewide voter registration list, the applicant's citizenship status must be confirmed through one or more of the specified databases.
+It also establishes that any willful infraction of this law shall constitute the crime of fraudulent voting in violation of 17-23-4.
+The act is set to take effect upon passage.

 Statutes affected: